dmaier-couchbase/cb-workshop-dev/README.md

 vi /root/.vnc/xstartup
 ```

-* Add the Window Manager to the VNC startup
+* Add the Desktop Environment to the VNC startup
 ```
 #!/bin/sh